JohN100x1/IsekaiMod/README.md

 		- Uses dexterity for damage and attack rolls.
 - New Features
 	- `Plot Armor`: Get bonus on AC and Saving throws based on character level.
-	- Character Development Feats
-	- Training Arc feats
+	- `Character Development Feats`: A selection of bonus feats which have very good effects (e.g. energy immunity and crit bypass).
 	- `Cheat Skill`: Powerful 1st level feat.
 		- `AutoEmpower`: Empowers every spell you cast.
 		- `AutoExtend`: Extends every spell you cast.